 Hello and welcome!
-I'm Sarah Edens, food historian and blogger.
-I graduated with a degree in history from a Southern university, and in 2014, I paired that training with my lifelong love of cooking and gardening to found this site.
-While I am a trained historian, my area of interest is folklore: I enjoy exploring the stories and colorful characters of the past through old cookbooks (I try to go back at least 100+ years, if possible, to capture somewhat pre-industrial food traditions), my family's recipes and tall tales, and more.
-I also explore the Native American food and folklore handed down from my distant Cherokee ancestors on this site (I'm 6th generation Cherokee).
+I'm Sarah Edens, food historian and ancestral nutrition researcher.
+I graduated with a degree in history from a Southern university; in 2014 I paired that training with my lifelong love of cooking to found my blog, Four Cats In The Kitchen.
+I research and write about the diets and lifestyles of pre-industrial societies, and how we can apply their wisdom to today's debilitating chronic health issues.
+I also explore the food and culture of my distant Cherokee ancestors (I'm 6th generation Cherokee).

 For my new readers, here's a quick overview of Four Cats In The Kitchen:

 The blog and monthly newsletter are on hiatus at the moment.

 This is a drop-down menu of recipes old & new that I like to make, many of which are inspired by my family's cultural traditions, as well as by out-of-print cookbooks.
 I try to keep these recipes simple, and they are geared towards the beginning cook.
 The Basics tab is a little collection of how-to's to help you with essential kitchen tasks.
 Epic Kitchen Fails is where I discuss things gone very, very wrong in the kitchen.

 Up through World War II, most families in the US had a small backyard garden, or kitchen garden.
 This section shows photos and how-to about our gardens while we were living in South Texas (USDA Zone 8b).

 FOOD HISTORY & MORE